SkygearIO/skygear-doc/content/js/record.md

 - Our JIT schema at development will migrate the DB schema to sequence.
 All `noteID` at `Note` will be a sequence type once migrated.

-If you wish to override sequence manually, you can do that as well:
+If you wish to override sequence manually, you can do that as well.
+If the provided id is taken by another record, there will be an error; otherwise, the record will be saved and the maximum id plus one will be used for the next record.

 ``` javascript
 let note = new Note({